-User research for Cancer-related healthcare app could be challenging.
+User research for Cancer-related healthcare apps could be challenging.
 Patients are often too focused on keeping their lives together while receiving treatments.
 Oncologists are hard to reach, even by their own colleagues.
-We reached out to all the doctors and medical practitioners in our network to provides us tips or perhaps put us in touch with a few oncologists.
+We reached out to all the doctors and medical practitioners in our network to provide us with tips or perhaps put us in touch with a few oncologists.
 We used our social media channels as well.
 They told us that it would be best if we come up with a list of 3 to 5 questions before approaching them because oncologists are busy solving complex problems and making difficult decisions every day.
 Through our research, we learned that GPs and pediatricians could also benefit from Chemora.

 Attending Cancer Education Forum

 Last April we attended the 2018 Gynecologic Cancer Education Forum in Vancouver, BC organized by BC Cancer Foundation.
 First of all, please make a donation to this organization.
-The researchers and doctors in BCCF are doing an amazing job and have had great breakthroughs in treating and preventing cancer.
+The researchers and doctors at BCCF are doing an amazing job and have had great breakthroughs in treating and preventing cancer.

 During this event, we had a chance to meet with some cancer patients, oncologists, and gynecologists in person.
 Mind you, explaining what we were working on and listening to them wasn’t a simple task.
 Older patients are generally not comfortable with technology and smartphones.
 Fortunately, their primary caregivers and family members seem to be more comfortable with technology and the overall feedback has been positive.
-One person pointed out that certain words and colors could trigger negative emotions or feelings of nausea.
-Apparently, patients who have been through oncology treatments develop negative associations with certain colors, spaces, objects, or words.
+One person pointed out that certain words and colours could trigger negative emotions or feelings of nausea.
+Apparently, patients who have been through oncology treatments develop negative associations with certain colours, spaces, objects, or words.
 This is a delicate issue that we need to consider in our app’s user experience design and I must say, we don’t have all the answers to that.

 Meeting oncologists and gynecologists in person during the event was definitely better than communicating via email and social media.
 We learned quite a bit about their works and research through the presentation.
 We were pleased that all the physics, chemistry, and biology courses that we took in university were still coming useful today.
-Presenters did a great job simplifying their presentation for their audience which was mostly cancer patients, their caregivers, and of course other researchers.
+The presenters did a great job simplifying their presentation for their audience which was mostly cancer patients, their caregivers, and of course other researchers.